ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE configuration.

-If the HPKE configuration ID is unrecognized or decryption fails, the Aggregator marks the report share as invalid with the error `hpke_decrypt_error`.
+If the HPKE configuration ID is unrecognized, the Aggregator marks the report share as invalid with the error `hpke_unknown_config_id`.
+If reports are rejected for this reason, Clients MAY retry the report upload after fetching current HPKE configurations for the Aggregators and re-encrypting the reports, though this may not be possible in all deployments.

+If decryption fails, the Aggregator marks the report share as invalid with the error `hpke_decrypt_error`.
 Otherwise, the Aggregator outputs the resulting PlaintextInputShare `plaintext_input_share`.

 #### Input Share Validation {#input-share-validation}